-&lt;sup>17 FCCC/SB/2008/INF.5-8.
+FCCC/SB/2008/INF.5 - 8

-&lt;sup>18 FCCC/SBI/2008/17.
+&lt;sup>21 FCCC/SBI/2008/17

-&lt;sup>19 FCCC/SBI/2008/16.
+&lt;sup>22 FCCC/SBI/2008/16

-&lt;sup>20 See Decision - /CP.14 Development and transfer of technologies, advance unedited version, available under: http://unfccc.int/files/meetings/cop\14/application/pdf/cp\tt.pdf.
+&lt;sup>23 see Decision -/CP.14 Development and transfer of technologies, advance unedited version, available under: http://unfccc.int/files/meetings/cop\14/application/pdf/cp\tt.pdf

-5. Finance Mechanisms
+Finance Mechanisms

 For too long, demands of developing countries for financial transfers, mandated by Article 4.3, 4, 5 of the UNFCCC and Article 11 of the Kyoto Protocol, have been treated with little attention.
 Yet, as in technology transfer, the importance of the issue has increased considerably in 2008.
-The FCCC Secretariat published a report on financial flows in 2007, which illustrated a huge gap between the currently available financial resources - about 25 billion USD per year - and the financial resources needed in 2030 - 130 billion USD for mitigation activites and secveral tens of billions for adaptation in developing countries only.
+The FCCC Secretariat published a report on financial flows in 2007, which illustrated a huge gap between the currently available financial resources - about 25 billion USD per year - and the financial resources needed in 2030 - 130 billion USD for mitigation activities and several tens of billions for adaptation in developing countries only.
 An update of this report was published before Poznan.
 Furthermore, the Bali Action Plan ties mitigation actions by developing countries not only to technology transfer, but also to adequate financial support from industrialized countries.

 In 2008, a number of new multilateral and bilateral funds have already been established.
-These include the Clean Technology Fund and the Strategic Climate Fund/Pilot Programme for Climate Resilience by theWorld Bank, the Cool Earth Partnership by Japan, and the Spanish MDF Fund.
+These include the Clean Technology Fund and the Strategic Climate Fund/Pilot Programme for Climate Resilience by the World Bank, the Cool Earth Partnership by Japan, and the Spanish MDF Fund.
 Nevertheless, the amount of resources of these new funds is still inadequate for the scope of the challenge at hand.

 In the year of negotiations between Bali and Poznan, several Parties tabled innovative proposals concerning new financing mechanisms under the UNFCCC.
-For instance, Norway proposed to withhold 2% of permits from AAUs of all Parties, and auction them directly or through a tax on issuance of the allowances; Mexico suggested a Multilateral Climate Change Fund, also called "Green Fund", to which all countries would contribute on the basis of greenhouse gas emissions, population, and gross domestic product in strict accordance with the principle of common but differentiated responsibilities and respective capabilities; and Switzerland advocated a global carbon dioxide levy of 2 USD per ton on all fossil fuel emissions.
+For instance, Norway proposed to withhold 2% of permits from national quota allocations (AAUs) of all Parties, and auction them directly or through a tax on issuance of the allowances; Mexico suggested a Multilateral Climate Change Fund, also called "Green Fund", to which all countries would contribute on the basis of greenhouse gas emissions, population, and gross domestic product in strict accordance with the principle of common but differentiated responsibilities and respective capabilities; South Korea proposed to award credits from "nationally appropriate mitigation actions" (NAMAs) in developing countries in order to enable deeper cuts by industrialized countries; and Switzerland advocated a global carbon dioxide levy of 2 USD per ton on all fossil fuel emissions.
 The G77+China proposed to have Annex I Parties contribute 0.5 to 1 percent of their GNP to the financial mechanisms.